gabrielperes16/python/README.md

 "This material does not represent any project."

- Studies of  Primitive Types,Logic,Arithmetic Operator and Control Operators.
+ Studies of  Primitive Types,Logic,Arithmetic Operator and Structures Control.